yurovsky/yurovsky.github.io/_posts/2015-04-02-openocd-dcc-atmel-samd.md

     }

 The dummy have\_data\_to\_write and data\_to\_write methods can be implemented, for example as part of a simple FIFO that buffers up outgoing characters and pulls them from the FIFO when the DCC is available.
 Your standard C library \_write() stub implementation would then simply place characters in the FIFO and let a DCC task (or background/idle hook) do the above IO transfer.
 This would enable you to simply `printf()' into the DCC.

+Finally keep in mind that SAMD MCUs also let you know if a debugger is present.
+This is very useful and it's not normally possible on Cortex M0+ CPUs.
+You may, for example, choose to save CPU time and power by not handling the DCC at all if the debugger is not present and then enable handling if you detect that there is a debugger.
+This again is in STATUSB:

+    if (DSU->STATUSB.bit.DBGPRES) {
+        /* Enable IO for your DCC "console" feature" */ }

+In a low-power system this could mean optionally starting a low-priority task that deals with DCC IO as described above when the debugger is present but not even starting that task (or blocking it indefinitely) when there is no debugger.
+See section 12.13.3 for more details on these STATUSB bits.